mpchadwick/mpchadwick.github.io/_posts/2017-10-24-getting-the-php-fpm-status-from-the-command-line.md

 >
 > no it doesn't use http

-Here I'll go into details on how you can get the php-fpm status from the command line.
+Here I'll go into details on how you can get the PHP-FPM status from the command line.

 <!-- excerpt_separator -->